 The field of international relations is justifiably rich in theory.
 It has to be.
 IR is about explaining the behavior of states and non-states, and about finding patterns in that behavior.
 This, too, is valuable knowledge.
 It can help us make better policies and strategies.
 But, in our view, that goal of understanding can never be reached without a firm grasp of the fundamentals of war and strategy because theory limits our understanding at least as much as it enlarges it.
 It is no better than the agendas, biases, and ignorance of its authors allow it to be.
 Theory, if left to its own devices, will take on a life of its own.
 To prevent that, we need Clausewitz’s pruning shears, and the ability to use them with confidence and precision.

-At Infinity Journal, we aim to help with the pruning.
+At Military Strategy Magazine, we aim to help with the pruning.
 The articles we publish get at the heart of the fundamentals we discussed above.
 It is the scholars and practitioners who write these articles, some of whom are both.
 We don’t eschew theory; nor do we privilege practice.
 We seek to understand strategy better, both in theory and practice.

-Infinity Journal is more than a publication on the theory and practice of strategy.
-We, at Infinity Journal, are dedicated to helping you better understand war and strategy – whether you are a student or academic, military practitioner or policymaker.
+Military Strategy Magazine is more than a publication on the theory and practice of strategy.
+We, at Military Strategy Magazine, are dedicated to helping you better understand war and strategy – whether you are a student or academic, military practitioner or policymaker.

-[i] Infinity Journal highly recommends reading so-called “primers” to Clausewitz, prior to jumping into the Prussian military theorist’s Magnum Opus, On War.
+[i] Military Strategy Magazine highly recommends reading so-called “primers” to Clausewitz, prior to jumping into the Prussian military theorist’s Magnum Opus, On War.
 We recommend reading various writings by such scholars as Antulio J. Echevarria II, Colin S. Gray, Hugh Smith, Christopher Bassford, Christopher Daase, Daniel Moran, and Peter Paret, among many others.
 However, feel free to email us to ask for specific recommendations, and we will do our best to assist you.